 Provide exploratory activities about the capacity of various containers in millilitres and litres (for example, verify the stated capacity of various containers using capacity-measuring tools such as 2 mL, 5 mL, 10 mL, 20 mL, 25 mL, 30 mL, and 50 mL syringes, graduated cylinders, 250 mL and 500 mL containers).

-Provide exploratory activities on the relationships between certain units of capacity such as litres and millilitres (for example, measure the capacity of various containers with small cubes, tabs, boards, and base 10 materials).
+Provide exploratory activities that highlight the relationships between specific units of capacity, such as litres and millilitres (for example, measure the capacity of various containers with small cubes, tabs, boards, and base ten materials).

 Form teams of two or three students.